DagothBob/CMPT733_Team_-_start_Project/README.md

 Run `make all` in the project root directory.
 Build will take between 5 and 15 minutes.

+### THE UBUNTU VM:
+Download the Ubuntu virtual disk image from [here](https://drive.google.com/file/d/1I_tdoRyn8m-XKHXuW9-tdiL5HSszPl0s/view?usp=sharing) and place it in the project root directory.
+If you cannot download it for any reason, refer to the section at the bottom of this document.

 ### RUNNING:
 Run `make run` in the project root directory.